rur/good/README.md

 As a backend dev, how can I create a dashboard for my web service without adding a lot of complications and dependencies to the project?

 ...by making the most of the Go standard library!
-This scaffold was created to reduce the maintenance cost for that kind of an app in the following ways:
+This scaffold tries to reduce the maintenance cost for that kind of an app in the following ways:

 * Minimize logic outside of Golang,
   * Use more of your available project code